tonghuikang/codecomp/template/README.md

 ### How to use (general)

 Copy the test case to `a0`.
+If there is an expected output for the test case, copy it to `a0.out`

-If there are additional test cases copy them as `a1`, `a2` etc. I hope to automate this process
+If there are additional test cases copy them as `a1`, `a2` etc.